MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dsc/quickstarts/website-quickstart.md

 The `Start-DscConfiguration` cmdlet tells the [Local Configuration Manager (LCM)](../managing-nodes/metaConfig.md), which is the engine of DSC, to apply the configuration.
 The LCM does the work of calling the DSC resources to apply the configuration.

+> [!NOTE] To allow DSC to run, Windows needs to be configured to receive PowerShell remote commands,
+> even when you're running a `localhost` configuration.
+To easily configure your environment
+> correctly, just run `Set-WsManQuickConfig -Force` in an elevated PowerShell Terminal.

 In a PowerShell console, navigate to the same folder where you saved your configuration and run the following command: